App versioning

 1. Open your app in the developer center.

 2. Navigate to the App Versions tab and create a new version.
-You can skip this step if you already have a draft version.
+If you already have a draft version, skip this step.

 3. In the Features tab, locate the app feature you'd like to delete.